- See & Do

 Guided Tours - Our guides are experts at making the Cathedral and its history come to life and we strongly recommend that you book a tour for your group.
 Guided tours in several languages as well as special tours of an extended or specialised character can be arranged, starting any time between 09.00 and 15.30 hrs (Monday to Friday) and 09.00 and 13.30 hrs (Saturday).
 There are no guided tours on Sunday.

-Cost for entrance and guided tour: Adult and Concessions £14.00
+Cost for guided tour (additional to entry charge): Adult and Concessions £5.00

 Audio Tours - in English, Dutch, French, German, Spanish, Italian and Japanese, lasting 40 minutes, are available inside the main entrance.
 Cost: Adults: £4.00.
 Concessions £3.00

-Private Evening Tours - depending on the availability of the Cathedral, private evening tours may also be arranged.
+Private Evening Tours - depending on the availability of the Cathedral, private (historical) evening tours by Cathedral guides may also be arranged.
 Costs: £20.00 per person (minimum charge £500).

 The Schools Department at Canterbury Cathedral, working within the National Curriculum provides high calibre resources and support to visiting school groups and teachers from infant to secondary, enabling them to interpret the building and enhance the quality of their visit.
 Facilities range from guided tours, themed trails and project work to a wide selection of specialised educational publications.